kjolley/BIGSdb/Upgrading_README.txt

 There has also been a change in the seqdef database schema.
 There is a new table 'client_dbase_loci_fields' that enables fields within a client isolate database to be returned following a sequence query, e.g. to identify a species from a specific allele sequence.
+Please run the seqdefdb_v1.3.sql script, found in the sql/upgrade directory, against your seqdef databases.

 Locus selection for plugins now uses a hierarchical expandable tree.
 Please ensure you update the jquery.jstree.js file in the javascript directory.